Your email accounts are where you are most vulnerable to being a victim of a cybercrime. Yet email security is often forgotten.

 - Update passwords on a schedule

 This step may seem more technical or difficult to implement but it is becoming a more common practice.
-Two-factor creates another level of security beyond your password.
+And it’s actually an easy tool to boost your email security.
+Two-factor (or multi-factor authentication) creates another level of security beyond your password.
 Typically two-factor is connected to your cell phone or an app like Google Authenticator.
 After signing in with your password, you will be prompted to enter a code that has been sent to you via text message or app notification.

 If a cybercriminal does crack or guess your password, they will now need your cell phone or access to the authenticator app.
 You should not have the two-factor message sent to your computer because if your device was stolen the code is then being sent directly to the attacker.